hkutluca/CodingStandard/README.md

 ##  C++ Style Guide:

 Style guide defines rules such as variable and class naming, braces and tab rules etc. Style guide is derived similar to webkit style.
 But rules are changed as seen below.
-Install llvm-vs-code-extensions.vscode-clangd then use .clang-format  and .clang-tidys files to highlight and correct style problems. if you cannot see all warnings in your editor pleas euse command line
+Install llvm-vs-code-extensions.vscode-clangd then use .clang-format  and .clang-tidys files to highlight and correct style problems. if you cannot see all warnings in your editor pleas euse command line.

 Use:

 $clang-tidy test.cpp -- -Imy_project/include -DMY_DEFINES ...

 examples

 $clang-tidy test.cpp

 $clang-tidy *